-You may also use the link to Blackboard in the upper right-hand side of the SPC Homepage.
+You may also use the link to Blackboard in the upper right-hand side of the SPC Homepage by using the Login to...link.
 It is recommended that you bookmark the Blackboard page.
-Your log-in is the same as you MySPC log-in.
+Your login is the same as you MySPC log-in.